Cyki89/Webscraping/README.md

 * Chromdriver

 # TranslatorInTerminal
 This is my hobby project with Webscrapping.
-I have implemented a script that collects the translation of word data from [online dictionary pl.bab.la](https://pl.bab.la/slownik/Polish-English/bla-bla) and displays them in the terminal window.
+I have implemented a script that collects the translation of word data from [Online Dictionary pl.bab.la](https://pl.bab.la/slownik/Polish-English/bla-bla) and displays them in the terminal window.
 This program translates words from English to Polish and from Polish to English.

 ## Instructions for use
 Add two aliases to .bashrc file :